 Most massage studios offer a wide range of massage options, which can also be confusing.
 For many men, a good place to start is with a therapeutic sports massage.
 This is a type of massage technique that focuses on treating soft tissue aches and pains associated with recreational activities.

 You don’t have to be an Olympian to benefit from sports massage.
 Whether you are a regularly sports enthusiast or an occasional athlete (even just a “walker”), a sports massage is the perfect way to relax tight, overworked muscles with a mix of techniques and stretches.
 The areas may include the hamstrings, quads, calf muscles and glutes.
 It also helps reduce adhesions (knots in the muscles) relieving the stress they can place on tendons, ligaments and joints.
 Sports massage is also good for those with injuries, chronic pain or a restricted range of motion.

 For all the men who are hesitant about massage therapy, now’s the time to experience a massage!
 There are an increasing number of credible massage studios that always welcome women and men with convenient locations, plus evening and weekend hours.
 Whether you choose a therapeutic sports massage or any one of the many other massage techniques available, you’ll soon learn the value of regular massage therapy.

 Men - Elements Therapeutic Massage is the perfect place for a “first-ever” massage or regular monthly massage.
 When you call to book your appointment we will schedule you with the therapist who best matches your specific massage needs.
 Our therapists will talk with you to learn where the pain is and help you decide what treatment is best for you.
 Ladies – help your “significant other” learn about the benefits of massage, treat him to an Elements gift certificate!

-At Elements Therapeutic Massage Coeur d'Alene, each massage is individually customized to best fit your health and wellness regimen.
+At Elements Therapeutic Massage Green Lake, each massage is individually customized to best fit your health and wellness regimen.
 Contact us to book an appointment with one of our specialists.